Calvin Choi: Early life and education

-Choi was born in 1974 or 1975 in Hong Kong, and grew up in Shatin.
+Choi was born in 1974 or 1975, and grew up in Shatin.
 He developed a passion for wuxia novels at a young age and aspired to be a comic book artist, but abandoned that dream after scoring an F in visual arts on his Hong Kong Certificate of Education Examination.
 He began writing novels in Form 2, inspired by Ni Kuang's Wisely Series, and won first prize in the 24th Youth Literary Awards in 1996 with his novella Teenager.
 After graduating from matriculation in 1994 with an A in Chinese literature, he continued his studies at the Chinese University of Hong Kong, majoring in history.